Mahmoudelbieh/content/files/en-us/mdn/structures/code_examples/index.md

 The [`EmbedInteractiveExample`](https://github.com/mdn/yari/blob/master/kumascript/macros/EmbedInteractiveExample.ejs) macro is used to embed finished examples into MDN pages.
 For example, the macro call \\{{EmbedInteractiveExample("pages/js/array-push.html")}} displays the following code example:

-{{EmbedInteractiveExample("pages/js/array-push.html")}}Try adjusting the code to see what happens, and playing with the controls.
+{{EmbedInteractiveExample("pages/js/array-push.html")}}Try adjusting the code to see what happens, and playing with the cotrols.